 As Amahl is enjoying his newfound mobility, his Mother warns him, “Be careful now, my darling, you must take care not to hurt yourself.”
 Oh, leave the boy alone!
 She sounds as if she does not want to him to be well.
 I also contend that a person who is always doubtful of other’s words is usually because they are a chronic liar themself.
 Is she really a widow, for instance?
 We have only her word for it.
 What else might she be lying about?

 The Kings (and the Page) then make a strange request. # Oh, blessed child, may I touch you? # What?
 Why do they want to do that?
 Maybe they are pedophiles, after all!
 Amahl does allow it.
 I guess it is up to the individual director of each production where they should touch the boy.
 When the Page asks to cop his feel, however, Amahl is reluctant, as he is still miffed with him for assaulting his mother earlier.

 So then off they go to who-knows-where.
-The Shepherds are up now, too, to sing us one last parting chorus.
-As our travelers make their way down the road, Amahl starts playing his pipe again (which still sounds like an oboe), and it’s the same tune as before.
+The Shepherds are up now, too, to sing us one last parting chorus, as our travelers make their way down the road…on foot.
+Now, little Amahl has just learned how to walk unassisted only a few minutes ago, and now they are making him walk this long distance?!
+You know, now would be a good time to produce that alleged camel they alluded to earlier.
+Amahl starts playing his pipe again (which still sounds like an oboe), and it’s the same tune as before.
 It must be the only song that he knows.
-The End.